-Whether you're an aspiring amateur baker or kneading pizza dough by hand has started to get old for you, a proper quality stand mixer is a classic piece of kitchen kit.
+Whether you're an aspiring amateur baker or kneading pizza dough by hand has started to get old for you, a quality stand mixer is an essential piece of kitchen kit.

 With various attachments on offer for many models, you can find yourself making food of all sorts, but a common thread is that they're generally not the cheapest equipment for your kitchen.